romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationFields.rst

     Required?
         No
     Description
-        Contains the field activation condition: a logical expression the case(s) where the field is activated.
+        Contains the field activation condition: a logical expression to describe how the field is activated.

         For more information on this, read the chapter “:ref:`usersManual-typoScript-configurationActivation`”.